zajitschek/metaanalysis/chapters/chapter3.md

 </opt>
 </choice>

-This referes to point 3 in the above exercise: Most papers will not report effect sizes but descriptive and test (inferential) statistics that need to be converted into effect sizes.
+This refers to point 3 in the above exercise: Most papers will not report effect sizes but descriptive and test (inferential) statistics that need to be converted into effect sizes.
 This means we need to extract data from which effect sizes can be calculated.
 For the Terminal Investment project, since we want to compare challenged and unchallenged groups, we will need to collect means and standard errors, sample sizes, or test statistic that can be converted into effect sizes.
-Each data type needs its own column, therefore we would need several colums, e.g.: mean_control, SE_control, SD_control, N_control, mean_treat, SE_treat, SD_treat, N_treat, test_stat_type, test_stat_value, df.
+Each data type needs its own column, therefore we would need several columns, e.g.: mean_control, SE_control, SD_control, N_control, mean_treat, SE_treat, SD_treat, N_treat, test_stat_type, test_stat_value, df.

 We will show later on some different ways on how you may convert SEs to SDs, and Means and SEs (or SDs) to effect sizes, and how to covert information from test statistics into effect sizes.

 **What is the purpose of extracting additional variables?**
 >Potentially, there can be a lot of information that could and should be extracted from the original papers and sometimes supplemented by information from other sources (databases, publications).
 Some of the information can be used as effect size moderators in the statistical models.
 Other information can be used to characterise the data set (e.g., is it dominated by particular taxon or experimental methodology?).

 **What is wrong with this table representing a fragment of an extraction spreadsheet?**